I like wine that’s Italian and red.

 When they told me the price.

-The cute verse is from the site OEDILF.com where an editorial team and a host of contributors are compiling a complete English dictionary with each word defined within a Limerick.
-Hundreds, possibly thousands of words are already treated there in this way.
-Start browsing and you’ll find it very hard to pull yourself away.
-Some are awfully clever; some just ordinary.
-The effort is almost heroic — in a Quixotic sort of way.
+The cute verse is from the site OEDILF.com where an editorial team and a host of contributors were busy compiling a complete English dictionary, each word defined by means of a limerick.
+Hundreds, possibly thousands of words were treated there before the site disappeared.

-Limericks earn their living by providing a form into which we pour words.
-Like its low-rent sibling, the knock, knock joke, the scheme is nothing if not predictable.
+Limericks are a bit like their low-rent siblings, the knock, knock jokes.
+The scheme is perfectly predictable, the rhythm infectious.
 Once we hear the tuh tuh TUMP-itty TUMP-itty TUMP we know what’s coming.
-The expectation that the five lines of verse, once underway, will tumpitty-tump their way to a conclusion is part of the pleasure the Limerick provides.
-Alter the familiar meter, add or subtract a line, fail to adhere to the rhyme scheme and you risk losing your audience. ”Hey,” someone will say, “that’s no Limerick.”
+The expectation that the five lines of verse, once underway, will tumpitty-tump their way to an amusing or at least clever conclusion is part of the pleasure the form provides.
+Alter the familiar meter, add or subtract a line, fail to adhere to the rhyme scheme and you risk losing your audience. ”Hey,” someone will say, “that’s no limerick.”

-I suppose if you were making an analogy to poetic forms, barbera would be something like a Limerick — a plebeian format that doesn’t rise to grand heights of expression or sentiment — while Barolo would be more like an epic poem, a serious theme expressed in a serious form like Longfellow’s dreamy dactylic hexameter (This is the forest primeval; the murmuring pines and the hemlocks) or Shakespeare’s march cadence blank verse (Yond Cassius hath a lean and hungry look).
-But the idea is that each has a tumpitty-tump of its own to guide both those who write such things and those who read them.
+I suppose if you were making an analogy to poetic forms, a wine made from Barbera (a popular red grape variety) would be more like a limerick — a kind of people’s choice wine that doesn’t often rise to heights of grandeur — while Barolo (from prestige vineyard sites in northern Italy) would be more like an epic poem, a serious theme expressed in a challenging form, like Longfellow’s hypnotic dactylic hexameter (“This is the forest primeval”; or Shakespeare’s march cadence blank verse (“Yond Cassius hath a lean and hungry look”).
+But the idea is that each has a time-honored tumpitty-tump of its own to guide us along.

-In the world of viticulture we have something variously called appellation d’origine protegée and denominazione di origine protetta.
-Briefly put, each is a collection of forms that wine can be poured into — the former being the French protocol, the latter Italy’s.
-Appellation law, wherever it exists, earns its living providing a set of familiar and approved patterns to which winemakers can tailor their wines.
+In the world of viticulture we have something called appellations, a collection of forms into which wine can be poured, you might say.
+Appellation law, wherever it exists, earns its living providing a set of familiar, approved patterns to which winemakers can conform their output and corresponding naming protocols to help identify them.

-The system works smoothly for winemakers and wine drinkers alike until someone comes along for whom the accepted forms are more of a hindrance than a help.
-The impulse to jump the fence and explore virgin territory is more likely to come from the vintner side of the equation than from consumers, although consumers become willing co-conspirators when they grow a bit weary of the expected and long for a fresh experience.
+The appellation system works smoothly for winemakers and wine drinkers alike until someone comes along for whom the accepted forms feel like more of a hindrance than a help.
+The impulse to jump the fence and explore fresh territory is more likely to come from the vintner side of the equation than from consumers, although consumers become willing co-conspirators when they grow a bit weary of the same old thing.

-From the start, Central Bottle has had both a healthy respect for fine examples of traditional winemaking — let’s call it wine that rhymes — and a delight in the kind of fence-jumping and form-bending that results in bottles that either refuse to rhyme or, if they do, bump along at some idiosyncratic tump-itty tump we don’t yet recognize.
+From the start, the FK Wine Corner has harbored a healthy respect for outstanding examples of approved-model winemaking — let’s call it wine that rhymes — but also a delight in the kind of fence-jumping and form bending that results in bottles that either refuse to rhyme or, if they do, bump along at some idiosyncratic tump-itty tump we don’t yet recognize.
 There are any number ways for winemakers to go rogue in this way.
 Let’s quickly look at five.

-Natural wines.
-The designation “natural” is a contentious one, so let’s just say that winemakers who work with a self-consciousness determination to intervene as little as possible as grape juice makes its way to a stable, palatable wine deserve to be thought of as working in a natural way.
-Natural wines have a rhyme scheme all their own, which is to say that, among other things, we see less consistency from one property to another even if they happen to be in the same appellation.
-Sometimes, wines made this way don’t show enough typicity (conformation to approved standards of taste) to be passed by appellation authority tasting panels, and thus may be denied the designation they otherwise qualify for.
-Natural wines may also fall into any of the categories that follow … or not.
+Natural wines, for example, seem to have a rhyme scheme all their own, which is to say that, among other things, we see less consistency from one property to another even if they happen to be in the same appellation.
+Sometimes, wines made this way don’t show enough typicity (conformation to approved standards of taste) to be passed by appellation authority tasting panels, and thus may be denied the designation they would otherwise qualify for.

 Wines in non-standard packaging.
-At this point, there’s nothing terribly exciting to say about bag-in-box or TetraPaks except this: we’re beginning to see the kind of wine we’re actually willing to drink appear in these formats.
-The disconnect for the consumer comes when long-established ideas about bottle and cork being the one true and unfailing guarantee of quality wine meets this new reality.
+At this point, there’s nothing terribly new about bag-in-box, TetraPaks and cans, except this: We’re at the point where what we would call real wine appear in these formats.
+The disconnect for the consumer comes when long-established ideas about glass bottles and cork closures being the one true and unfailing guarantee of quality meets this new reality.

 Unchaptalized wines.
-It’s not legal everywhere, but in most parts of northern Europe it’s perfectly normal and accepted procedure to add sugar to fermenting musts in years when nature doesn’t provide the ripeness required to raise alcohols to what are thought to be appropriate levels.
-Although widespread, the technique (called chaptalization after the its early 19th century inventor) doesn’t add anything BUT alcohol to the finished wine and for this reason some few winemakers have forsworn the practice.
+It’s not legal everywhere, but in many parts of the wine world it’s accepted procedure to add sugar to fermenting musts in years when nature doesn’t provide the ripeness required to raise alcohols to what are thought to legal levels.
+The technique doesn’t add anything BUT alcohol to the finished wine, however, and for this reason some winemakers voluntarily forswear the practice.
+The truth is that lower alcohol wine (let’s say below 12 percent) can be wholly charming and delightfully drinkable.
+The current popularity of feather-weight, chillable reds proves our point.

-Wines that don’t rhyme can be demanding.
-They require time and expertise to sell, and they ask consumers to still their impatience while old expectations are gradually displaced with new ones.
-Not every wine shop or every consumer is willing to make the effort.
-We do, because in the end we think that wine, like poetry or any other art form, has the obligation to progress even if that only means replacing one tumpitty-tump with another.
+Wines that don’t rhyme can be a little demanding, generally requiring more time and patience to sell, and calling on consumers to reset some expectations.
+While not every wine shop or consumer is willing to make the effort, we do, because, in the end, we’re convinced that wine, like poetry or any other human effort, has the obligation to progress — even if that only means replacing one tumpitty-tump with another.

 Reach me at stephenmeuse@icloud.com